 a letter from ivy

-Welcome to Issue No. 32 of the Studioworks Journal!
+Welcome to Issue #29 of the Studioworks Journal!
 As always, I’m delighted you are here with me and I’m excited to share this with you.
-For the next few months we are going to be taking a journey through the Elements.
-Beginning with Earth, then Air, Water and finally Fire.
+This month, I wanted to explore the power of healing through our Art.
+We are indeed fortunate to be on this journey, for we are in connection with a powerful healing elixir – our creativity!

 Each issue will invite you to explore your creative practice in whichever way works for you.
 Experience each issue at your own pace.
 Take what resonates with you and put the rest aside for another time.